Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 How long it will take to graduate will depend on the number and type of transfer credits granted.

 You are encouraged to rough out your completion timeline in order to gain an approximation of when you may graduate.
-Neither your Program Counsellor nor your Faculty Advisor can estimate a time frame for you as you will be the one determining which courses you would like to take, which will dictate how long it may take you to complete the requirements.
+Neither your Academic Advisor nor your Faculty Advisor can estimate a time frame for you as you will be the one determining which courses you would like to take, these decisions will dictate how long it may take you to complete your degree.

 Starting with your transfer credits and the requirements for your major (if applicable), you can begin to draft a completion plan.

 Requirements for your program and specialization can be found in the Academic Calendar [1].
-You may also find My Progress on the Student Planning system through WebAdvisor helpful as it outlines where your transfer credits are being used and highlights what you have left to take.
+Once you have declared your major (if applicable) you will also find My Progress on the Student Planning system through WebAdvisor helpful as it outlines where your transfer credits are being used and highlights what you have left to take.

 Variables to consider when planning your semesters are the prerequisites required for a course, whether it is available in a certain semester (some may be either Fall or Winter only; semester offering is noted as “F”, “W” or “S” beside the course title in the Academic Calendar course descriptions) and if it fits in with your other courses.
 Using the information in the Academic Calendar, you can begin to estimate your completion time.
 Your plan may change but it is important to have an insight into the courses that may limit when you can graduate.